When unemployment levels are moderate to high worldwide, job seekers look for any means to support their quest to find employment.

 1. Premium Career

-This subscription option costs around $29.99 monthly and is ideal for job seekers who want exposure to recruiters.
+This subscription option costs around $29.99 monthly on the current billing cycle and is ideal for job seekers who want exposure to recruiters.

 The features of this basic plan include: